albertony/f2c/README.md

 - Released as version 1.0, with release builds of f2c.exe in 32-bit
 and 64-bit using Visual Studio 2015 Update 3 / Visual C++ 14.0.

-# How to use
+# Building

-The repository includes the original source code of the f2c utility as provided by netlib.org, with some very small modifications described below.
+This repository includes the original source code of the f2c utility as provided by netlib.org, with some very small modifications described below, and an added Visual Studio project.
 So all you have to do is use Visual Studio to build the supplied project **f2c.vcxproj**.
 This produces the the console application **f2c.exe**.

+The project file is for the older Visual Studio 2015, but you can open it with newest Visual Studio 2022, and also upgrade it to use the newest versions of Platform Toolset and Windows SDK.

 If you want to use your own copy of the f2c source code you just have to get the project file from this repository, and then download the latest version